David Lee Howard

 What You Doin' With Him?

 Lost at Sea

-Sivert Høyem (sometimes Höyem) was vocalist with Madrugada, who split after guitarist Robert Burås died in 2007, although his one album as Sivert Høyem & the Volunteers appeared the previous year.
+Sivert Høyem (or Höyem) was vocalist with Madrugada, who split after guitarist Robert Burås died in 2007, although his one album as Sivert Høyem & the Volunteers appeared the previous year.
 The Dylanesque Exiles is a decent enough record, albeit one in thrall to its chief influence, the original Saint Bob, heavily Zimlike opener Love, Leave Me Alone setting the tone for the rest of the record.
-Mikael Lindqvist plays Mellotron, with a strings solo in the middle of January 3rd, sounding nice'n'real at the end of the track and distant strings on Black Cross, rather less effectively.
+Mikael Lindqvist plays the Mellotron strings solo in the middle of January 3rd, sounding nice'n'real at the end of the track, plus distant strings on Black Cross, rather less effectively.

 2009's Moon Landing is his third solo album and the first since Madrugada's split; it improves upon that band's sound, in my opinion, largely consisting of major-key psychedelic epics with subtle nods towards Sigur Rós' elegiac mini-symphonies.
 Other influences become apparent: Shadows/High Meseta has more than a hint of Hawkwind about it (squiggly synths and all), while Neil Young remains a touchstone from Madrugada days, all of which adds up to the kind of album that should be able to reach out to indie and psych fans alike, maybe even some of the less dyed-in-the-wool prog types.
 Cato Salsa plays Mellotron, with background choirs and upfront strings on Lost At Sea; any other possible parts show themselves up as being something else, sooner or later.